 Welcome to Holy Saturday, A special day in the history of our faith.
 The night is holy, special and extremely important for the growth of our faith.
-Today our hope was assured.
+Today, God restores our hope again.

 Without this night, what would have been our faith?
 It is a holy night full of mystery when the Lord Jesus broke the bonds of death and exterminated darkness.

 After Good Friday, it was as if all hope is lost.
-Then on Holy Saturday, our hope was assured.
+Then on Holy Saturday, God restores our hope .
 The Holy Saturday says “man your hope in God will never be in vain”.
 It is a sign that no power can defeat the power of Jesus.

 The night is the period of darkness from sunset to sunrise every twenty-four hours when the Sun is below the horizon.
 The exact time when night begins and ends depends on the location and varies throughout the year.
 The night ends with the coming of the morning at sunrise.

-One special characteristic of the night is that it is surrounded by darkness.
+One special characteristic of the night is that it involves darkness.
 Darkness takes over the night.
-Today, the night takes a major shift because the Saviour of the world is now involved.
+Today, the night takes a major shift because the Saviour of the world is now part of the night, thereby making it holy.
 This is the reason it is holy.
 It is a night that God intervened in the history of the human race.